 Set up frequently used apps within your channels so that your team doesn’t have to switch to another window every time they need to access it.
 By streamlining your work within Microsoft Teams, you can ensure that your remote employees don’t need to leave the virtual workspace to get stuff done.

 One problem that many remote teams face is the inability to track employee time.
-Without your traditional methods of time tracking, like biometric scanners and manual attendance records, you need to find a virtual attendance system to manage your employees’ time.
-AttendanceBot is your solution to this.
+Without your traditional methods of time tracking, like biometric scanners and manual attendance records, you need to find a virtual attendance system for employee monitoring.
+AttendanceBot is your one-stop Microsoft Teams employee tracking solution.

-The bot also manages leave approvals, taking such conversations out of your inbox.
-Employees just need to send a message to the bot asking for leave for the specific number of days.
+The application also manages leave approvals, taking such conversations out of your inbox.
+Employees just need to send a message to the bot asking for leave for a specific number of days.
 The approval request is sent to the employee’s manager.
-Once approved, the bot sends a notification to you, informing you about this leave approval.
+Once approved, the bot sends a notification to employees, informing them about this leave approval.
 It also records the leave in the backend, simplifying how employees can take leaves.

 Set up AttendanceBot within Microsoft Teams to easily manage your employees’ work hours and keep them accountable.